meltar/knitknot/source/_posts/2014-02-15-ravellenic-games-aerial-unwind-color-craving.markdown

 enjoy working on the project.
 I found it difficult to knit rows that bent at such an extreme angle, especially as the rows got longer and longer.
 After seeing pictures of the final design, I'm not sure I'd wear it anyway.

+I thought about winding the used yarn back into the balls, but it was easier to just wind it up separately.
+I made small center pull balls using a size US 13 needle as a nostepinne.

 {% img left /images/posts/2014/colorcraving.JPG Unfinished project %}
 *WIP Color Craving before frogging*